TosbackCgusBridge-Bot/CGUs-versions/Ets/Privacy Policy.md

 Information About ETS

-This notice is being given by ETS in the United States, for itself, its EU Representative (ETS Global BV) and its other EEA affiliates.
+This notice is being given by ETS in the United States, for itself, its EU Representative (ETS Global B.V.) and its other EEA affiliates.

 U.S. Mail:

-Educational Testing Service (ETS)
+ETS
 660 Rosedale Road
 Princeton, NJ 08541 USA

 EU Mail:

-ETS Global BV
+ETS Global B.V.
 Academic &.
 Business Assessments
 Strawinskylaan 929
 1077 XX Amsterdam – The Netherlands